pranjalisr/voice-coding-agent/README.md

                                     └── list_directory
 ```

-Text streams from Claude to TTS one sentence at a time — you hear the first sentence while Claude is still generating the rest.
+Text streams from Claude to TTS one sentence at a time, you hear the first sentence while Claude is still generating the rest.
 Time-to-first-audio is around 500ms.

 On the first turn, the agent discovers your project structure automatically by scanning the workspace.
-It injects the full file tree into its system prompt so it always uses exact paths — no guessing, no "file not found" errors.
+It injects the full file tree into its system prompt so it always uses exact paths; no guessing, no "file not found" errors.
 Works with any project you point it at.

 When you stop talking for a while, Deepgram's connection drops naturally.
 The next time you speak, it reconnects in about 200ms.
 No keepalive spam, no reconnect noise in the terminal.